tikaro/git-katas/basic-staging/README.md

 ## The task

-You live in your own repository.
-There is a file called file.txt

-1. Run `. setup.sh`
+Open a terminal and run `node setup.js`, then `cd` to the `exercise` directory that has been created.
+There is a file called `file.txt`

 1. What's the content of file.txt?
 1. Overwrite the content in file.txt: `echo 2 > file.txt` to change the state of your file in the working directory
 1. What does `git diff` tell you?